 There are many types of treatments for chronic pain.
-A lot of these treatments require medication or surgery.
-But there are also treatments which focus on reducing pain by training the brain without drugs.
-In this article we focus on the different methods out there, and how you know which chronic pain treatment is best suitable for you.
+Many of these treatments require medication or surgery.
+But there are also treatments that focus on reducing pain by exercising the brain without medication.
+In this article, we'll focus on the different methods that are available and how to know which treatment for chronic pain is best for you.

 Fortunately, chronic pain can be treated.
-Medical science has been researching the treatment of chronic pain for many years.
-In order to know how chronic pain treatment works, it is good to understand how pain arises.
+Medical science has been researching treatments for chronic pain for many years.
+To know how chronic pain treatment works, it's good to understand how pain develops.

-Different from what many people think, pain arises in the brain.
+Contrary to what many people think, pain originates in the brain.
 Your brain creates pain when it thinks you are in danger.
-In doing so your brain takes action, very quickly.
-It looks at what happens in your body, but also takes your feelings and thoughts about pain into account.
-The brain also weighs up where your attention is and what you are doing.
-Medical professionals often call this the biopsychosocial model in which body (biology), mind (psychology) and your environment (social) all play a role in chronic pain.
+When it does, your brain takes action, and it takes action very quickly.
+It looks at what is happening in your body, but also considers your feelings and thoughts about the pain.
+The brain also weighs where your attention is and what you are doing.
+Medical professionals often call this the biopsychosocial model, in which the body (biology), mind (psychology) and your environment (social) all play a role in chronic pain.

-Consequently, the model makes chronic pain more difficult to treat than, for example, a broken leg.
-A broken leg is mainly a biological problem.
-Chronic pain has such an impact on your life, your feelings and your thoughts, that a simple approach often does not work.
+Consequently, this model makes chronic pain more difficult to treat than, say, a broken leg.
+A broken leg is primarily a biological problem.
+Chronic pain has such an impact on your life, feelings and thoughts that a simple approach often doesn't work.

-We speak of chronic pain when there is a continuous or recurring pain that lasts longer than a regular healing period.
-Typically, an average healing period of an illness, injury or pain lasts longer than three to six months.
+We refer to chronic pain when there is continuous or recurring pain that lasts longer than a regular healing period.
+Typically, an average healing period for an illness, injury or pain lasts longer than three to six months.

-The good news is that there are increasingly better treatment programmes that take the biological, psychological and social factors of chronic pain into account.
+The good news is that there are increasingly better treatment programs that address the biological, psychological and social factors of chronic pain.

-Biological treatments for chronic pain are often referred to as medical or medical treatments.
-It usually means taking medication, as well as operations and injections such as nerve blockades.
+Biological treatments for chronic pain are often referred to as medical or drug treatments.
+These usually involve taking medications, but also include surgery and injections such as nerve blocks.

-All medical treatments that focus on reducing pain, often measure the score given to the pain.
-The most common disadvantage of the majority of the medical treatments are side effects.
-Painkillers, in particular, are known to have a negative effect on attention, concentration and your feelings.
-Similarly, many alternative chronic pain treatments focus more on biologies, such as CBD oil or acupuncture.
+All medical treatments that focus on pain reduction often measure the value given to pain.
+The biggest drawback to most medical treatments is the side effects.
+Pain medications, in particular, are known to negatively affect attention, concentration, and your emotions.
+Accordingly, many alternative treatments for chronic pain focus more on biology, such as CBD oil or acupuncture.

-Many possibilities exist as well within the psychological treatments for pain.
-These are usually treatments with a psychologist, but many physiotherapists also focus on pain and psychology.
-Treatments that focus more on the psychological side of pain, often aim to understand the pain better, to feel better about yourself and to do more in life.
-In addition, there are psychological strategies in which you learn to train your brain and thus directly influence your feeling of pain.
-Pain education, cognitive behavioural therapy (CBT), eye movement desensitization and reprocessing (EMDR) and mindfulness are common treatments that are used for pain.
+There are also many options in the area of psychological pain treatments.
+These are usually treatments with a psychologist, but many physical therapists also focus on pain and psychology.
+Treatments that focus more on the psychological side of pain often aim to help people understand pain better, feel better about themselves, and perform better in life.
+In addition, there are psychological strategies that teach you how to train your brain to directly affect how you feel about pain.
+Pain education, cognitive behavioral therapy (CBT), eye movement desensitization and reprocessing (EMDR), and mindfulness are common treatments used for pain.

-At Reducept we focus on digitally offering this knowledge during the training of your brain.
-Digital or online training is also called e-health.
-E-Health is a collective term for digital applications in healthcare to support or improve your health as a patient.
-These digital applications can be actively used by clients, patients, athletes and pupils.
+At Reducept, we focus on offering this knowledge digitally as part of brain training.
+Digital or online training is also referred to as e-health.
+E-health is a collective term for digital healthcare applications that support or improve your health as a patient.
+These digital applications can be actively used by clients, patients, athletes and students.

-Finally, treatments that combine several of these components are also in use to battle chronic pain.
-For example, there is specialist medical rehabilitation treatment, in which you are helped in a rehabilitation centre by professionals from different backgrounds.
-You will have a doctor, physiotherapist and psychologist who will treat you collectively in one of the treatment sessions.
-This is also referred to as multidisciplinary treatment.
-These are intensive treatments in which you follow treatment several days a week or even spend the night in a rehabilitation centre for a while.
+Finally, treatments that combine several of these components are also used to address chronic pain.
+For example, there is specialized medical rehabilitation treatment, where you are cared for in a rehabilitation center by professionals with different backgrounds.
+You have a doctor, a physical therapist and a psychologist who treat you together in one of the treatment sessions.
+This is also called multidisciplinary treatment.
+These are intensive treatments where you are in treatment several days a week or even stay overnight in a rehabilitation center for a while.

 Which treatment for chronic pain is right for you?

-In most cases your GP will make a referral to the person they think is most suitable for your problems.
-If for the first time you start to suffer from pain, it is often a specialist in the hospital who will examine you.
-They will try to determine whether there is a condition that can explain the pain properly.
-This could be rheumatism or MS for example.
+In most cases, your primary care physician will provide a referral to whoever he or she feels is best suited for your problems.
+If you are suffering from pain for the first time, a specialist will often see you in the hospital.
+They will try to determine if there is a condition that can properly explain the pain.
+This could be rheumatoid arthritis or MS, for example.

-If there is an underlying disorder for the pain, it will be treated.
-Sometimes a specialist in the hospital will refer the patient to a physiotherapist, a psychologist, or even to a rehabilitation centre, if the symptoms are severe.
+If there is an underlying condition for the pain, it will be treated.
+Sometimes a specialist at the hospital will refer the patient to a physical therapist, a psychologist, or even a rehabilitation center if the symptoms are severe.

 It is not always possible to find a cause for the pain or to make a specific diagnosis.
-As a result, broader diagnoses are sometimes made, such as fibromyalgia or irritable bowel syndrome.
-For these diagnoses it is very difficult to choose an appropriate treatment.
-However, most of the time it can be helpful to look at improving your health and underlying condition with the guidance of a physiotherapist.
-Only using your body.
+Therefore, broader diagnoses are sometimes made, such as fibromyalgia or irritable bowel syndrome.
+With these diagnoses, it is very difficult to choose an appropriate treatment.
+However, in most cases, it can be helpful to work on improving your health and the underlying condition with the guidance of a physical therapist.
+Just with your body.

 Alternatively, you can talk to a psychologist about living with pain.
-New digital treatments such as Reducept also bring hope to these patients, because they train the brain where the pain arises.
-In many cases, patients succeed in living with the pain.
-Most of the patients even manage to reduce the pain.
-Reducept users report experiencing 74% less pain as a result of using the Reducept training app.
+New digital treatments like Reducept also bring hope to these patients because they train the brain where the pain originates.
+In many cases, patients manage to live with the pain.
+Most patients even manage to reduce the pain.

-If chronic pain persists, several health centres for pain control are available for you in the Netherlands, often located in a hospital and within these departments.
-In those institutions and departments, you often get a medical examination to see whether the pain can be reduced, or at least become tolerable.
+In the case of chronic pain, there are several health centers for pain management available to you in the Netherlands, often located in a hospital and in the departments there.
+In these facilities and departments, you will often be medically examined to see if the pain can be reduced or at least made more bearable.

-Which treatment is most suitable for your situation depends on your preferences.
-Especially when there is no quick solution for the pain, it is hard to choose how to proceed.
-If you are in this situation, however, it is indicated that learning more about how pain works and finding ways of influencing and coping with the pain yourself can be rewarding.This is exactly what we focus on at Reducept.
+Which treatment is best for your situation depends on your preferences.
+Especially if there is no quick fix for the pain, it's hard to decide how to proceed.
+However, if you find yourself in this situation, it turns out that it can be rewarding to learn more about how pain works and find ways to influence and manage the pain yourself.
+That's exactly what we focus on at Reducept.
 You deserve a life with less pain.

-As far as we are concerned, the future of treatments for chronic pain lies in training the brain.
-After years of medical research, we know that the brain plays an important role in the creation and maintenance of pain.
-Whether you have pain in your back or legs, ultimately all pain arises in the brain.
-Through the Reducept training, you train the source of the problem and pick up skills along the way that you can use for the rest of your life.
-Without the side effects we know from medication.
+In our opinion, the future of chronic pain treatments lies in training the brain.
+After years of medical research, we know that the brain plays an important role in the development and maintenance of pain.
+Whether you have pain in your back or in your legs, ultimately all pain originates in the brain.
+Through Reducept training, you are training the source of the problem, acquiring skills that you can use for the rest of your life.
+Without the side effects we know from medications.Chronic pain treatment